caraya/vtt-demos/video_captioning.md

     var mp4 = v.appendChild(source);
     mp4.setAttribute("source", "myvideo.mp4");
     mp4.setAttribute("type", "'video/mp4; codecs="avc1.42E01E, mp4a.40.2"'");
-  }

-</code></pre>
+  }</code></pre>

 Also note that we're testing for specific audio and video codec combinations.
-WebM and Ogg support a single combination of video and audio codecs but MP4 supports multiple profiles, not all of which are supported in HTML5 video.
+WebM supports a single combination of video and audio codecs but MP4 supports multiple profiles, not all of which are supported in HTML5 video.
 See <http://mpeg.chiariglione.org/faq/what-are-different-profiles-supported-mpeg-4-video> for an introduction to the different profiles supported by MPEG4.

 ### Players and Polyfills